Ahmad Sanjar: Battle of Ghazni (1117)

-Battle of Saveh (1119)
+Battle of Saveh (11 Agust 1119)

-On February 26, 1105 Sultan Barkiyaruq died.
+On February 26, 1105 Sultan Berkyaruq died.
 He chose his younger son, Muizzeddin Malik-Shah, as heir to the throne.
 Malik-Shah took the name Malik-Shah II after being proclaimed the Sultan of the Seljuk Empire.
 However, the true power was in the hands of his uncle, Muhammad Tapar.
 In the same year, Muhammad Tapar dethroned his nephew and started to rule the State himself as sultan.
 When Muhammad died on April 4, 1118, his son Mahmud II was declared as new sultan.

 When Muhammad's son Mahmud II ascended the throne, Emir of Yazd Garshasp II fell into disgrace; slander about him spread to the court that made him lose confidence, and made Mahmud send a military force to Yazd where Garshasp was arrested and jailed in Jibal, while Yazd was granted to the royal cupbearer.
 Garshasp, however, escaped and returned to Yazd, where he requested protection from Ahmad Sanjar (Garshasp's wife was the sister of Ahmad Sanjar).

-Garshasp urged Ahmad Sanjar to invade the domains of Mahmud in Central Iran and gave him information on how to march to Central Iran, and the ways to combat Mahmud.
-Ahmad accepted and advanced with an army to the west in 1119, where he together with "five kings" defeated Mahmud at Saveh.
-The kings who aided Ahmad during the battle were Garshasp himself, the Emir of Sistan and the Khwarazmshah, including two other unnamed kings.
-Nizari forces were also present in Ahmad Sanjar's army.
-After being victorious, Ahmad Sanjar then restored the domains of Garshasp II.
-Ahmad Sanjar then marched as far as Baghdad, where he agreed with Mahmud that he should marry one of his daughters, and that he should give up strategic territories in northern Persia.
+Garshasp urged Ahmad to invade the domains of Mahmud in Central Persia, and gave him information on how to march to Central Persia, and the ways to combat Mahmud.
+Meanwhile Ahmad had his own ambitions, wishing to restore the unity of the Great Seljuks under one Sultan, as had been prior to the death of Malik-Shah I. Mahmud's attempt of placating his uncle with a large tribute of 200,000 dinars, coupled the cession of Mazandaran, failed.

+Sanjar, upon learning that his nephew Mahmud had distanced himself from state affairs and made wrong decisions, organized an expedition to the western part of his country with an army of 20,000 men, including 18 elephants.
+Upon hearing that his uncle Sanjar was campaigning westward, Mahmud set out against him with an army of 30,000 men.
+Mahmud's army included prominent emirs such as Hacib Ali Bar, Atabek Guzoğlu, Mengübars, Sungur Buhari, and Karaca Saki, along with Porsukoğlları.
+Until in 11 Agust 1119 Sanjar and five kings, as well as some Nizari forces, met Mahmud at Saveh (The 5 kings being: Garshasp II himself, the emirs of Sistan and of Khwarazm, and two other unnamed kings).
+When the war broke out between the two sides, Mahmud's army, being numerically superior, began to gain the upper hand.
+Sanjar's right and left flanks were routed.
+Seeing the situation turn against him, Sanjar ordered elephants to be brought onto the battlefield.
+Upon the elephants' entry into the battle, Mahmud's cavalry retreated in fear.
+Following this, the war turned in Sanjar's favor, and Mahmud's army was routed.
+Mahmud fled the battlefield.